Koha-Community/kohadocs/source/cataloging.rst

 To edit an existing macro:

--  Select the "> Macros..." button
+-  Select the "Macros..." button

 -  A window will pop up.
 In this window, select the macro that you wish to edit & make your changes.